Reading and Phonics Schemes

 The development of reading begins within the Early Years Foundation Stage.
 St Bede’s uses the Letters and Sounds phonics programme to ensure children quickly master the basics of word reading and recall.
 The principle behind phonics involves segmenting words into their individual phonemes or ‘sounds’ before blending them together to produce a given word.
 Throughout the Early Years and Key Stage 1 phases, the children enjoy a daily phonics lesson that eventually secures the mastery of the full range of phonemes and their written (grapheme) representation.
 It is important that this learning is consolidated at home; we hold phonics workshops for parents to support them in helping to play an integral part in their child’s reading progress.

-Alongside this, teachers plan and deliver opportunities for children to respond to their reading.
+Alongside this, teachers plan and deliver opportunities for children to respond to their reading through a range of teacher-led and independent activities.
 This helps to form a strong comprehension of what has been read, and a deeper understanding of the author’s choices and intentions.

 Key Stage 2